wyrdsnake/5e-DND-CATALOG/README.md

  - [ ] elf ->  info about elf race
 - [ ] class -> list of supported classes
   - [ ] barbarian -> info about the sorcerer class
+    - [ ] subclass -> information about subclasses for the given class
+      - [ ] berseker -> information about specific subclass
+    - [ ] levels -> information about the levels of a given class
 - [ ] weapon
   - [ ] pocket-dimension-sword -> _zmp_ noise sword that can be pulled from a pocket dimension
 - [ ] spell -> returns a list of the different types of spells